-Late last year, I wrote an article (Digital Experience: The New Heart Of Customer Engagement) which makes the point that digital experience strategy isn’t an IT-driven initiative; it’s a customer-needs driven initiative.
-Sounds intuitive, doesn’t it?
+A few years ago, I wrote Digital Experience: The New Heart Of Customer Engagement that makes the point that digital experience strategy isn’t an IT-driven initiative...it’s a customer-needs initiative.
+Sounds intuitive, right?

-Maybe – but still, many companies just don’t get it.
+Maybe – but many companies still don’t get it.
 As a result, I’m continually on the lookout for companies that do.
 One of those is Sephora, the international cosmetics and beauty retailer.
-Building on their tremendous success with mobile in 2012 (mobile orders up 167%), they are the epitome of a customer-centric company that doesn't just welcome smart customers; they embrace them.
+Building on their tremendous success with mobile (mobile orders up 167% way back in 2012), they are the epitome of a customer-centric company that welcomes – and embraces – smart customers.

 No matter what business you’re in, there’s something to learn from Sephora’s digitally enabled customer-centricity and brilliant incorporation of technology into brand.

-With around 1,750 retail stores in 30 countries, Sephora has made “useful technology” a central part of its brand.
-Customer’s expectations of them are a company that offers “unbiased service from experts, an interactive shopping environment and innovation.”
+With more than 2,600 retail stores in 30 countries, Sephora has made “useful technology” a central part of its brand.
+Customer expectations are for a company that offers “unbiased service from experts, an interactive shopping environment and innovation.”

 Right out of the best-practice customer experience playbook, whenever Sephora does something innovative, creative, tech-savvy, etc., they’re strengthening their customer relationships—because they’re consistently delivering on customer expectations better than anyone else in their industry.
 That is how you leverage customer experience to actually differentiate.

 Today, Sephora has almost 5 million Facebook fans; 900,000 Twitter followers; 600,000 Apple Passbook registrations; and mobile devices make up 1/3 of all Sephora.com traffic.
 Sephora’s customers do more than adopt technology—they live it.
 And by creating digital experiences that actually make customers lives easier, Sephora is reaping the rewards.
 For example: